YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

-I'm a student of Masers of Physics at KU Leuven.
+Currently, I'm a student of Masters of Physics at KU Leuven.
-Most of my days I am thinking about some specific research-related topics or mastering typical methods of basic parts of physics.
+Most of my days I am thinking about some research-related topics or mastering typical methods of physics or mathematics.
 Currently, I am in search of a Ph.D. position or a job, for this, I have created this webpage.
-If have found this page randomly and you want discuss some of physics, write me through links at the left.
+If have found this page randomly and you want to discuss some of physics or tell me something, write me through the links at the left.